Sida rhombifolia

 Sida rhombifolia, commonly known as arrowleaf sida, is a perennial or sometimes annual plant in the Family Malvaceae, native to the Old World tropics and subtropics.
 Other common names include rhombus-leaved sida, Paddy's lucerne, jelly leaf, and also somewhat confusingly as Cuban jute, Queensland-hemp, and Indian hemp (although S. rhombifolia is not closely related to either jute or hemp).
 Synonyms include Malva rhombifolia.
 It is used in Ayurvedic medicine, where it is known as kurumthotti.

 Description

 The stems are erect to sprawling and branched, growing 50 to 120 centimeters in height, with the lower sections being woody.
 The dark green, diamond-shaped leaves are arranged alternately along the stem, 4 to 8 centimeters long, with petioles that are less than a third of the length of the leaves.
 The leaves are paler below, with short, grayish hairs.
-The apical half of the leaves have toothed or serrated margins while the remainder of the leaves are entire (untoothed).
+The apical half of the leaves have toothed or serrated margins while the remainder of the leaves are smooth.
 The petioles have small spiny stipules at their bases.